 To investigate the space-time behaviour of this population group we can focus on cities from two different size categories.
 First of them is Nové Město na Moravě, because public transport in smaller towns will be targeted primarily for the needs of older people whose mobility is limited.
 In this case, it is also possible to see how the mobility of older people has changed after the introduction of public transport (2014).
 The second one is Brno, which has a long-term urban transport network, and it is possible to study the spatio-temporal patterns of post-productive people through public transport.
 The analytical part of the dissertation will be determined by the selected research topic.
 The methods can for example be observation of the strategic bus-stops (near hospitals, shops, etc.) at various hours during the day, interviews with older people or questionnaire surveys.

-The aim of the work will be to offer a better view of the issue of mobility of older people and to bring further knowledge about the patterns of travel behavior of this population group.
+The aim of the work will be to offer a better view of the issue of mobility of older people and to bring further knowledge about the patterns of travel behaviour of this population group.